kailash-manasarovar/statement/docs/timeline/2023/june.md

 ### World-saving lucky Forg

 - The little frog I gave the trumpet teacher as a present would reappear often as I foiled the plot and continued attending classes at the conservatory, much to everyone's surprise.
-- I was serenaded by the gypsies whenever I walked through the tunnel of Dénia about the little frog in the box.
+- I was serenaded by the gypsies whenever I walked through the tunnel of Dénia, and they would sing to me about the little frog in the box.
 - Frog meme's popped up on my browser UI's repeatedly.
-- Eventually, the frog got a name, Forg, and is now appearing in his own [DeSocial page](https://desocialworld.com/u/KingForg) as King Forg and telling about his adventures.
+- Eventually, the frog got a name, Forg, and is now appearing in his own [DeSocial page](https://desocialworld.com/u/KingForg) as King Forg and telling us all about his adventures.

 !!! tip "World-saving lucky forg"
     ![Forg the lucky world-saving frog](../../content/images/forg/forg-in-wanderland.png)

-- He also has an X account, [`@KingForg1`](https://x.com/kingforg1) which was immediately suspended; probably due to British gang interactivity who were a bit annoyed about this when I tried to set it up on my very, very hacked phone.
+- He also has an X account, [`@KingForg1`](https://x.com/kingforg1) which was immediately suspended; probably due to British gang interactivity who were a bit annoyed about this when I initially set up the account on my very, *very* hacked Iphone.
 - I do hope the trumpet teacher looked after him.

 ## Tuesday 13th June